Meet the Team

 Odalys Landa Outreach Coordinator - McHenry County

-Prior to being Cook County Outreach Coordinator, Carissa’s career path has always included working with people and building teams.
+Prior to being Kane & Dupage Program Manager, Carissa’s career path has always included working with people and building teams.
 She has been a professional corporate trainer, doing presentations and teaching, from individuals to large groups.
 With her own lived experience, and her brother’s death from an opiate overdose, she has a passion, and personal connection to Live 4 Lali’s mission of reducing stigma, promoting harm reduction, and the importance of offering compassionate support.
 She heard about Live4Lali from her mom, who began coming to Live4Lali’s angel mom group after her brother’s passing.
 Between her family’s involvement, and Carissa’s personal story with substances, she is a highly experienced, multifaceted member of Live4Lali’s amazing team.

 Monica Andrade Outreach Coordinator - McHenry County

 Monica Andrade (they/them) is an Outreach Coordinator with the McHenry County team.
-As someone in recovery from IV drug use who personally benefited from harm reduction programs, they were instantly drawn to Live4Lali and their mission.
-The harm reductionists of Monica’s past made them feel cared for and valued in ways few others could, and it’s an extreme honor to be able to pay that forward.
+As someone in recovery from IV drug use who personally benefited from harm reduction services, they were instantly drawn to Live4Lali and its mission.

-Monica has always been passionate about helping others, having volunteered with various groups in the past.
-While their capacity to help took a backseat to their substance use for a time, they are grateful to be able to serve their community again.
-In 2023 they became a certified SMART Recovery facilitator, and that same year created a monthly, donation-based comedy show at their local sober bar as a way to provide and foster fun in recovery.
+Monica is passionate about empowering others and building community.
+They facilitate SMART Recovery groups in their area and have been running a monthly, donation-based comedy show at their local sober bar since 2023 as a way to foster fun in recovery.
 They believe everyone deserves housing, healthcare, food, and laughter.
-Monica loves writing and performing, spending time with loved ones, and being in/learning about nature.
+Monica loves writing and performing, painting, spending time with loved ones, and being in/learning about nature.

 Rico Runles Outreach Coordinator - Lake County